rickardvh/budo-notes/iaido/msjr/hayashizaki-jushin-jikiden-ryu-mokuroku.md

 [^2]: This one is left out from another version of the scroll.

 [^3]: The character 鈠, a [rare Chinese character](https://dict.variants.moe.edu.tw/dictView.jsp?ID=106643) denoting a type of small spear, does not occur in standard Japanese usage.
 However, it appears to be been used here as a variant or scribal substitution for 扱 (*atsuka(u)*), meaning "to handle" or "to deal with".
-Soda-sensei put the name as 骨防扱 and the reading as ホネモギアツカヒ (*honemogiatsukai*), so I have treated this as authoritative. 鈠/扱 has since been dropped from the kata name, which is now simply 骨防, usually read as *Koppō* or *Kobbō*.
+Soda-sensei put the name as 骨防扱 and the reading as ホネモギアツカヒ (*honemogiatsukai*), so I have treated this as authoritative.
+This makes 防, too, a substitute for 捥 (*mogi*, "to come off"; "to be broken"; "to bend the wrist"), so the original name was 骨捥扱.
+鈠/扱 has since been dropped from the kata name, which is now simply 骨防, usually read as *Koppō* or *Kobbō*.

 [^4]: Or *yanmagaeshi*.